-- A. Restoration and enhancement implementation activities including: - Labor - Equipment, material, and utilities - OSHA-required or recommended beverages, shade structures, or other similar items - B. Preparation of bid packages and subcontractor documents - C. Completion of project designs - D. Development and implementation of easement acquisitions - E. Permitting - F. Project management - G. Pre- and post-project monitoring and adaptive management, including finalization of a monitoring plan - H. Finalization and execution of a long-term management plan - I. Development, printing, and placement of funder-required signs, including multilingual or culturally appropriate translation - J. Other activities approved by the Department necessary for the successful implementation of the proposed project.
+- Restoration and enhancement implementation costs/activities including: - Labor - Equipment, material, and utilities - OSHA-required or recommended beverages, shade structures, or other similar items - Preparation of bid packages and subcontractor documents - Completion of project designs conforming to Appendix A: Design Plan Requirements - Development and implementation of easement acquisitions - Permitting - Project management - Pre- and post-project monitoring and management, including finalization of a monitoring plan conforming to Appendix B: Monitoring and Reporting Plan - Finalization and execution of a long-term management plan conforming to Appendix C: Management Plan - Development, printing, and placement of funder-required signs, including multilingual or culturally appropriate translation - Other activities approved by the Department necessary for the successful implementation of the proposed project - Development, printing, and placement of funder-required signs, including multilingual or culturally appropriate translation - Other activities approved by the Department necessary for the successful implementation of the proposed project - Acquisition of conservation easements for riparian buffer strips.
+The Department shall not pay more than 75% of the appraised value of the conservation easement.
+The Department will approve conservation easement terms.